SkidanovAlex/march-ml-mania-2015/README.md

  * Second layer is just a dense layer.

 For the bracket challenge I prepared two brackets (`bracket.py`), one uses naive approach, where a team with higher probability always advances to the next round.
 Another uses smarter dynamic programming approach, maximizing the expected score of the bracket.
-Both brackets are in the root of the repo.
+Both brackets for 2015 are in the root of the repo.